jfreifeld/get_clean_project/ReadMe.md

 The columns required for the assignment were those with a mean or a std.
 These were 'grepped' from the features.txt file and the columns were identified in a combined vector.
 That vector was used to select only those columns.
 The remaining columns were ignored.

 I further used the features.txt file to rename the columns of the xdata.
-I chose to not alter the deescriptive names as they existed in the features file based on the recommendations found in the course discussion page here:
+I only altered the descriptive names as they existed in the features file based on the recommendations found in the course discussion page here:

 ***